Michal Kosinski

 Michal Kosinski is an associate professor of Organizational Behavior at Stanford University, a computational psychologist, and a psychometrician.
-He studies the psychological processes in Large Language Models (LLMs), as well as AI and big data to model and predict human behavior.
+His research spans computational psychometrics, the privacy risks of digital footprints, facial recognition, and the psychology of artificial intelligence.

-He has co-authored the textbook Modern Psychometrics and published over 90 peer-reviewed papers in journals including Nature Computational Science, Scientific Reports, Proceedings of the National Academy of Sciences, Psychological Science, Journal of Personality and Social Psychology, and Machine Learning, that have been cited over 21,000 times according to Google Scholar.
+He has co-authored the textbook Modern Psychometrics and published over 80 peer-reviewed papers in journals including Nature Computational Science, Scientific Reports, Proceedings of the National Academy of Sciences, Psychological Science, Journal of Personality and Social Psychology, and Machine Learning, that have been cited over 28,000 times according to Google Scholar.

 He is among the top 1% of Highly Cited Researchers according to Clarivate.
-His research inspired a cover of The Economist, a 2014 theatre play "Privacy", multiple TED talks, a video game, and was discussed in thousands of books, press articles, podcasts, and documentaries.
+His research inspired a cover of The Economist, a 2014 theatre play "Privacy", and was discussed in thousands of books, press articles, podcasts, and documentaries.
 Kosinski was behind the first press article warning against Cambridge Analytica published in The Guardian.
-His research exposed the privacy risks that they have exploited and measured the efficiency of their methods.
+His research demonstrated the privacy risks of digital footprints and showed that personality-based targeting can increase the effectiveness of mass persuasion.

-Kosinski appeared in the film Do You Trust This Computer alongside Elon Musk and Ray Kurzweil.
+Kosinski appeared in the documentaries iHuman (2019) and Do You Trust This Computer (2018).

 Education

 Kosinski holds a doctorate in psychology from the University of Cambridge and master's degrees in psychometrics and in social psychology.
-He used to work as a post-doctoral scholar at Stanford's Computer Science Department, as the deputy director of the University of Cambridge Psychometrics Centre before that, and as a researcher at Microsoft Research (Machine Learning Group).
+He previously served as a post-doctoral scholar at Stanford's Computer Science Department, as the deputy director of the University of Cambridge Psychometrics Centre, and as a researcher at Microsoft Research (Machine Learning Group).